MHickey2/Wannabe-Healthy/README.md

 ###  10. Recipes Search   <a name="recipessearch"></a>

 The website user can use the search facility to find specific categories ie Breakfast, Lunch, Dinner, Dessert and Soup/Salad.
-You can also search according to a specific word in the title.
+You can also search according to a specific word in the title.If there are results, they will be displayed to the user and if not the user will be given the message that there are no results, they can either search again or they can return to the recipes page.

 <br>